confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/authorization-problem.rst

 #.
 Navigate to the ``Producer Client Metrics`` dashboard.
 Wait 2 minutes and then observe:

-   -  The top level panels like ``Record error rate`` (derived from |ak| MBean attribute ``record-error-rate``) should turn red, a major indication something is wrong.
+   -  The top level panel with ``Record error rate`` (``record-error-rate``) should turn red, a major indication something is wrong.

-   -  Throughput, e.g. ``Outgoing byte rate``, shows the producer is successfully sending messages to the broker.
+   -  Throughput, e.g. ``Outgoing byte rate`` (``outgoing-byte-rate``), shows the producer is successfully sending messages to the broker.
 This is technically correct: the producer _is_ sending the batch of records to the cluster but they are not being written to the broker's log because of lack of authorization.

    |Producer Authorization Problem|